grifart/simple-webpack/README.md

-# simple-webpack
+# Simple WebPack

+TypeScript, Babel, WebPack, SASS, Imagemin, hot-reload and more.
+They speed up development, but they take time to configure.
+Not anymore.

-A simple webpack configration for simple websites
+There should be a simple WebPack configuration for simple website.

 ## Setup

+Init yarn and add simple webpack.

 ```bash
 yarn init
 yarn add --dev https://github.com/grifart/simple-webpack.git
 ```

-Add scripts to your package.json
+Add scripts to your package.json, so you can then use `yarn run build` and `yarn run dev`

 `package.json`
 ```json